linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/02 Chapter 2.md

 #### 2.8.1 Volatility Smile and Volatility Term Structure in Equities

 Volatility is defined as the standard deviation of the log price.
 In equity, volatility is defined as  $\sqrt{\mathbb{V}_t(\ln S_T) / (T - t)}$  where  $t$  is current time and  $T$  is maturity time of the option.
 In the Black-Scholes model, this quantity is assumed to be constant,  $\sigma$ .
-However, empirically, a overwhelming body of evidence suggests that this is not true.
+However, empirically, an overwhelming body of evidence suggests that this is not true.

 First, the literature has documented that stock returns are fat-tailed.
 That is, the possibility of extreme large profits and losses are more likely than what normality suggests.
 This causes the option prices for deep-in and deep-out-of the money to be underpriced by the Black-Scholes model.
-In other words, The Black-Scholes price is less than the market price using the same volatility as the at-the-money.
-As a result, we must jag up the volatility for in and out-of money options to match the market prices, causing a volatility smile.[18]
+In other words, the Black-Scholes price is less than the market price using the same volatility as the at-the-money.
+As a result, we must jack up the volatility for in and out-of money options to match the market prices, causing a volatility smile.[18]
 See Figure 2.17 below.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/50a83d59-0129-4701-a939-9f0396f0b64f/4eb90eb2e18e1d0672c49bbe6965a395c5479c5f57bf6f595e563c9eb81b479c.jpg)

 Figure 2.17: Volatility Smile/Skew

 Another empirical fact is that volatility is not constant over time.
 Figure 2.18 shows how volatile S&P 500 index is over time.
-Individual stocks are even more volati
+Individual stocks are even more volatile.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/50a83d59-0129-4701-a939-9f0396f0b64f/ab12455670028101e5b93d0b8a4e06754b89ede8e6e56d6a7dd3dd7dd664a3ba.jpg)